rmosolgo/graphql-ruby/guides/subscriptions/implementation.md

 ## Broadcasts

-_Broadcasting_ updates to multiple subscribers is supported by GraphQL-Ruby, but requires implementation-specific work, see more in the {% internal_link "Broadcast guide", "subscriptions/broadcast" %}.
+_Broadcasting_ updates to multiple subscribers is supported by GraphQL-Ruby, but requires implementation-specific work, see more in the [Broadcast guide](subscriptions/broadcast).